-- Mutation testing is the process of inserting faults to help develop a test suite that can detect unknown real faults. - Mutation operators automatically create faulty versions of a program. - Operators model expected fault types. - Tests are judged according to their ability to detect faults - useful sensitivity analysis.
+- Mutation testing is the process of inserting faults to help develop a test suite that can detect unknown real faults. - Mutation operators automatically create faulty versions of a program. - Operators model expected fault types. - Tests are judged according to their ability to detect faults.